Ircama/hostp2pd/README.md

 Notice that *pbc* method does not ask a password to the client, and so needs whitelisting.
 With fixed password method, an Android client will not save the password (it has to be inserted on every connection).
 Notice also that any password different from eight digits is not accepted by *wpa_supplicant*.

 Even if the process handles `P2P-PROV-DISC-SHOW-PIN` event, related configuration is not fully tested yet.

+To start a Wi-Fi Direct connection with Android and connect a Raspberry Pi AP, tap Settings > Wi-Fi > Advanced settings > Wi-Fi Direct and wait for the Raspberry Pi peer device to appear.
+Select it and wait for connection established.
+Notice that through this process, the mobile/cellular connection is not disabled with the Wi-Fi Direct connection is active.

 _______________